apirogov/ecpz/README.md

 # ecpz - **E**valuate **C**++ using **P**ython and **Z**ig

-Do you need to evaluate some simple C++ code from inside your application, it should work cross-platform (Linux, Mac and Windows) without causing a headache?
+Do you need to evaluate some simple C++ code from inside your application, and it should work cross-platform (Linux, Mac and Windows) without causing a headache?

+You've seen it all, [quine-relay](https://github.com/mame/quine-relay) stopped being amusing years ago, and you feel the itch for something new?

-*Easy-peasy with `ecpz`!*
+No problem, *easy-peasy with `ecpz`!*

 ----